zeye-video/vue-zeye-client/docs/started.md

   modules: {
     /*
-        this line us mandatory, because all zeyeClient vuex modules are designed to be nested under 'zeyeClient' to prevent any conflicts with existing stores */
+        this line us mandatory, because all zeyeClient vuex modules are designed to be nested under 'zeyeClient' to prevent any conflicts with existing store */
     zeyeClient: { namespaced: true }
   }